 One morning, very early, before the sun was up,

 I rose and found the shining dew on every buttercup;

 But my lazy little shadow, like an arrant sleepy-head,

 Had stayed at home behind me and was fast asleep in bed.

 This article was posted on Friday, May 29th, 2009 at 11:45 am and is filed under English, Languages, Mama Lisa, MP3 Recordings, My Shadow, Poems, Poetry, Poets, Recordings of Nursery Rhymes, Robert Louis Stevenson.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 7 Responses to ““My Shadow” a Poem by Robert Louis Stevenson with MP3”